frankgh/GCP/README.md

       https://github.com/maprpartners/lenovo-demo/blob/master/readme.pdf

+      You will need these environment info handy:

+      MAPR_CLDB_HOSTS :  Use the internap IP of the first MapR VM (maprvm1)

+      CL_NAME : Use mapr601-500

+      HOST_IP : Use the internal IP of the edge VM (mapredge)

+      Also, you can go to the installer page to see what services are installed in the cluster:

+      https://[IP of the first VM]/#:9443

 ** Important!
 Please make sure that you change your passwords for user root and mapr immediately after you ssh into the VMs by issuing 'passwd" command to enforce good security practice.